bterwijn/invocation_tree/README.md

 For every function call, the package displays its **local variables** and **return value**.
 Changes to the values of these variables over time are highlighted using bold text and gray shading to make them easier to track.

-With recursion we often use a divide and conquer strategy, spliting the problem in subproblems that are easier to solve.
+With recursion we often use a divide and conquer strategy, splitting the problem in subproblems that are easier to solve.
 With factorial we split `factorial(4)` in a `4` and `factorial(3)` subproblem.

 **exercise1:** Use recursions to compute the sum of all the values in a list (hint: split for example the list `[1, 2, 3, ...]` in head `1` and tail `[2, 3, ...]`).
 ```python